top of page

 Her recent release is In-Transit a 4 episode series about the journeys of nine extra ordinary trans individuals across India.
 In transit is produced by Zoya Akhtar-Reema Kagti's Tiger Baby Films and directed by Ayesha Sood.

-The series is globally released on Amazon Prime in June 2025.
+The series is globally released on Amazon Prime in June 2025 and nominated for best non fiction series for FilmFare OTT awards amongst many others.

 Shape of Momo is a Nepali language feature film she shot in Sikkim last winter with director duo Tribeny Rai and Kislay.
-The film has won post production grants at NFDC film bazaar and HongKong film market this year.
+The film has won the Best film in Vision Asia section at Busan International film festival- Asia's biggest film festival in 2025.
+Vision Asia is a section of competition at Busan for boundary pushing narratives from all over Asia.

 Archana's deep passion for her art and craft keeps pushing her to find and work with people she loves and believes in.

 " My journey as a cinematographer has taken me to various terrains.
-I have shot guerrilla style in the crowded by lanes of Benaras, dumping grounds of Mumbai, sweltering hot desert towns of Rajasthan, humid, wet and rainy forests of Kerala capturing the raw unfiltered essence of these places and the faces that reside there.
+I have shot guerrilla style in the crowded by lanes of Benaras, dumping grounds of Mumbai, sweltering hot desert towns of Rajasthan, humid, wet and rainy forests of Kerala.

-I want to tell stories that transcend boundaries and enrich human experience, with like minded people.
+I want to tell stories that push boundaries of craft and enrich human experience, with like minded people.

 What will her next adventure be?